 Playtime helps keep your cat happy and healthy!

-Involve yourself in your cat’s playtime as interaction between you and your cat is important.
-You should try to have at least one daily 15 minute interaction play session with your cat, especially if they are often left alone.
+Involve yourself in your cat’s playtime as the interaction between you and your cat is important.
+You should try to have at least one daily 15-minute interaction play session with your cat, especially if they are often left alone.

 Cats appreciate clean facilities too!

 Cats are fastidious creatures, so providing your pet with a clean, easily accessible toilet area will help minimize any litter problems.
 Cats generally prefer unscented, soft-textured fine litter.
 Some cats like to urinate in one box and defecate in another so the ideal number of two litter boxes is one box per cat plus one.